 - To onion mixture, add roasted red peppers, 4 cups of vegetable broth and coconut milk.
 Stir to combine.
 Blend with an immersion blender to make smooth.

 - Add chickpeas to pot.
 Bring to a simmer, cover with lid slightly ajar and cook for about 15 to 20 minutes (see "Notes" below).

 - Add lentils and cook about 5 minutes.

 - Add kale and cook an additional 5 to 8 minutes or until red lentils are tender.
 If you want a thinner consistency, add remaining 1 cup of broth and heat through.

-- Serve and garnish, if desired, with cilantro and chili pepper.
-Delicious with a lemon or lime wedge squeezed over top.
+- Divide soup into bowls and garnish, if desired, with cilantro and chili pepper.
+Delicious served with a lemon or lime wedge squeezed over top.
 Enjoy!